 Being new to the company, you have a lot on your plate.
 Enrolling in Aon benefits is one of those really important "to dos"-and shouldn't take all that long.
-For your 2021 benefits, you can start here:
+For your 2022 benefits, you can start here:

-- 2021 New Hire Reference Guide
+- 2022 New Hire Reference Guide

 - Quick Guide

 - Enrollment Checklist

 - Compare Costs (use the access code provided in recent communications)

 - Medical

 - Dental

 - Vision

 Make It Yours

 Once you've done your homework, if you want coverage through Aon, you must enroll by your deadline.
 Otherwise, you won't have medical and prescription drug, dental, or vision coverage through Aon for you and your family.

 Enroll now

 Questions?

 Check out the Frequently Asked Questions (PDF) for more details.
-Helpful Documents Please use the following documents to assist you during enrollment and beyond.
-Helpful Documents during Enrollment - Click here to download the Enrollment Tools Guide - Click here to download the Quick Guide COBRA Coverage Options If you have left the company, your COBRA enrollment notice has details regarding your options.
+Helpful Documents Please use the following to assist you during enrollment and beyond.
+Helpful Documents during Enrollment • Click here to download the Quick Guide COBRA Coverage Options If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.
 If you choose not to enroll by your COBRA enrollment deadline, you will not be able to enroll in COBRA coverage in the future.
 Also, once enrolled, you can make changes to your elections only during enrollment or following a qualified change in status.
 You will receive additional information-including prices-once you lose access to health benefits through the company.
 Your COBRA Coverage Options You can start by reviewing your medical, dental, and vision coverage level options.
 You'll also want to review your insurance carrier options.